Kojobo/CreativePortfolio/content/portfolio/amabie.md

 ![](/portfolio/amabie_files/amabie_eye.jpg)

 This wasn't one of the requirements, but I knew I wanted to make the eye a main feature in the design because Amabie is able to see into the future.
-I used a fisheye as a reference, but instead of having giant black center, I made it absurdly large, and white to somewhat allude to Amabie's power to see the future.
-Also, white is usually seen more as the **good** color when compared to black, and Amabie sounds like a chill entity that promotes good rather than evil.
+I used a fisheye as a reference, but instead of having a large black pupil, I made it absurdly large and white to somewhat allude to Amabie's power to see the future.
 The Iris is mainly blue, but its got a little bit of everything inside.
-The outer eye ring is the same shade of purple I wanted to emphasize in the beak; so those two elements somewhat reinforce each other.
+The outer eye ring is the same loud purple as the beak's; so those two elements somewhat reinforce each other.

 ### The Scales